 All parents of pupils/students with SEND and disabilities are invited to termly SEND reviews (where a student is registered as SEND support or has an EHCP).
-Parents of all students are also invited to attend annual parent consultation evenings.
+Parents of all students are also invited to attend annual parent consultation evenings via School Cloud.
 Parents are encouraged to communicate any concerns or potential issues with the form tutor, Year Leader or SENDCO.
-Where a parent is unable to attend a face to face meeting in school alternative meetings are arranged via the telephone or TEAMS to remove any barriers there may be for parents to engage with school staff ensuring concerns are addressed as quickly and efficiently as possible.
+Where a parent is unable to attend an online meeting alternative meetings are arranged via the telephone, face-to-face or via TEAMS to remove any barriers there may be for parents to engage with school staff ensuring concerns are addressed as quickly and efficiently as possible.

-Updated September 2023 Mrs Nicola Frame
+Updated January 2024 Mrs Nicola Frame